ashleychontos/pySYD/docs/paper/paper.md

 # The `pySYD` software

 `pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters.
-Derived parameters include the frequency of maximum power (numax) and the characterist frequency spacing (dnu), as well as amplitudes and timescales for correlated red-noise due to different granulation processes.
+Derived parameters include the frequency of maximum power (numax) and the large frequency spacing (dnu), as well as characteristic amplitues and timescales of correlated red-noise signals present in a power spectrum which are due to stellar granulation processes.

 A `pySYD` pipeline `Target` class object has two main methods:
 - The first module searches for the power excess due to solar-like oscillations by implementing a collapsed autocorrelation function using different bin sizes.
-The main purpose for the first module is to provide a good starting point for the second module.
-The output from this routine provides a rough estimate for numax, which is translated into a frequency range in the power spectrum exhibiting the p-mode oscillations.
+The main purpose for the first module is to provide a good starting point for the second module, which is when all the parameters are estimated.
+The output from this routine provides an estimate for numax, which is translated into a frequency range in the power spectrum exhibiting the solar-like oscillations.
-- The second module is where all parameters are derived.
-Before global parameters like numax and dnu are estimated, this module will first optimize the global fit by selecting the best-fit stellar background model.
+- Before global parameters like numax and dnu are estimated, the second module will first optimize the global fit by selecting the best-fit stellar background model based on a reduced chi-squared analysis.

+The `pySYD` software was built using a number of powerful libraries, including Astropy [@astropy1,@astropy2], Matplotlib, Numpy, and SciPy [@scipy].

 # Documentation & Examples